Aquademon/Aoi.js-6.2.6-Simple-Slash-Economy-Bot/README.md

-# Aoi.js 6.2.6 simple economy bot
+# Aoi.js 6.2.6 simple slash economy bot

 **📦 | How do I install the necessary packages for the bot?**
 Go to terminal and type `npm i`